France's Kering sells 5.9% stake in Puma

-French luxury goods group Kering (PRTP.PA) said on Wednesday it would sell a 5.9% stake in German sportswear company Puma (PUMG.DE) via a placement to investors.
+PARIS, May 26 (Reuters) - French luxury goods group Kering said on Wednesday it would sell a 5.9% stake in German sportswear company Puma via a placement to investors.

-Kering said it would sell about 8.9 million shares.
-Based on a Puma closing price of 93.6 euros, the French firm would raise about 833 million euros

 Kering said that following the sale, it expected to retain approximately 4.0% of Puma’s outstanding shares.